UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 B) Developing software

-The XC8 compiler version is v3.0 or newer, C standard is C99.
-And these LCD library files "lcd.c", "lcd.h" has to be included in the project.
+The XC8 compiler version is v3.01 or newer, C standard is C99.
+And these LCD library files "lcd.c", "lcd.h" have to be included in the project.
 The file "config.h" contains all the microcontroller configuration bits.
 This is an example source file containing the LCD adaptations "Timer_LCD.c".
 Generate the executable (*.hex) and debugging files (*.cof).

 C) Step-by-step testing